 Numba can generate much faster code than pure Python since it only supports a small (but important) set of data types, functions, and operators.
 The pure Python loop is slow since Python doesn't know anything about NumPy arrays.
 Each operation in the loop requires Python to perform a number of actions such as looking up an element in memory (without knowing anything that happened before, such as the location of the previous element), checking whether this element supports addition or multiplication, looking up the element's addition or multiplication function, and then calling this function with the arguments.
 This is a very general approach which is why Python can multiply virtually anything that supports multiplication including numbers, strings, and lists.
 The post-JIT code produced by Numba knows substantially more about the structure of the problem.
 For example, through inspection, it knows that sigma2, parameters, and data are all double precision NumPy arrays that are contiguous in memory.
 This means that the ith element of the array is exactly $8 \times i$ bytes away from the first and that consecutive elements are 8 bytes apart.
 This means that looping up elements in these arrays is much faster than in Python.
-There are also gains since Numba knows these are all double precision arrays and so the elements are plain double precision numbers which have native operations for addition and multiplication.
+There are also gains since Numba knows these are all double precision and multiplication.
 When Numba adds or multiplies these numbers it doesn't waste time looking up the function to add these - it can just issue the CPU instruction to add or multiply these numbers.